 Industrial Shrink Wrap- Industrial and Marine shrink wrap is often very thick heat shrink wrap made to wrap large objects.
 One of the most common uses for industrial shrink wrap is the winterization of boats.
 Industrial shrink wrap can cover and protect boats and other objects during harsh winter months.
 Industrial shrink wrap is often made from Polyethylene or Polypropylene.
 Thicknesses often start at 6 Mils and go up to 20 Mils.
 Several online companies offer Industrial grade shrink wrap.
 Here are a couple of companies to check out if interested in industrial shrink wrap: Dr Shrink and Big Shrink.

 Single Wound Shrink Wrap– Single wound shrink wrap is an industry term that means a lay flat shrink wrap.
-It is simply wound onto the roll flat instead of centerfolded.
+It is simply wound onto the roll flat instead of centerfold.
 Single wound PVC and Polyolefin shrink wrap are very difficult to find these days.
-Most packaging machines are made for centerfolded PVC or Polyolefin shrink wrap.
+Most packaging machines are made for centerfold PVC or Polyolefin shrink wrap.
 One of the most common single wound shrink wraps is a Polyethylene single wound shrink wrap.
-Single wound polyethylene rolls are very commonly used with high speed shrink bundlers for packaging water and a variety of other liquids.
+Single wound polyethylene rolls are very commonly used with high-speed shrink bundlers for packaging water and a variety of other liquids.

 Another form of shrink tape is used for Industrial shrink wrap mentioned above.
 The shrink tape is often used to connect two sheets of industrial shrink wrap or repair holes.
 If interested in the electrical shrink tape visit Xtremetape.com.
 For the industrial shrink tape, Dr. Shrink sells it online.